Main Human Characters

 - Battle Couple: With Helo.

-- Easily Forgiven: Murders Nina Faust in a fit of paranoia because of a vision she had, just because she saw Nina interacting with her daughter.
+- Easily Forgiven: Murders Natalie Faust in a fit of paranoia because of a vision she had, just because she saw Natalie interacting with her daughter.
 Adama has her locked up and temporarily takes away custody of her daughter, but he goes back on that in the same episode, and later lets her out completely rather offhandedly with no consequences at all not long after, despite how this impulsive action very nearly jeopardized the Human-Cylon alliance.
-Later on, the allied Cylons try to take custody of Boomer so that she can be tried for her role in sparking the Cylon civil war, but don't bother doing anything to punish Athena for murdering one of their own.
+Later on, the allied Cylons try to take custody of Boomer so that she can be tried for her role in sparking the Cylon Civil War, but don't bother doing anything to punish Athena for murdering one of their own.

-- Happily Married: After her HeelFace Turn, she and Helo come to have arguably the most stable relationship on the show.
+- Happily Married: After her HeelFace Turn, she and Helo come to have easily the most stable relationship on the show.

-- High-HeelFace Turn: Sides with the humans due to love for Helo.
+- High-HeelFace Turn: Sides with the humans due to her love for Helo.

 - Love Redeems: She sides with the Colonials due to her love for Helo.